ArcetriAdaptiveOptics/plico_dm_characterization/README.md

 ## Description (and use) of the calibration algorithms
 __Acquisition and analysis of Influence Functions__

-Tthe influence functions are measured by moving each actuator (zonal commands) by the same quantity in the positive and negative direction relative to the mirror's initial position.
+The influence functions are measured by moving each actuator (zonal commands) by the same quantity in the positive and negative direction relative to the mirror's initial position.
 Once the interferometric images corresponding to the positive and negative displacement of the actuator have been acquired, they are subtracted and normalized